elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-is-the-variance-of-a-uniform-distribution-calculated.md

 url: /learn/mathematics/questions/how-is-the-variance-of-a-uniform-distribution-calculated
 score: -1.0
 related_article1:
-    id: 119630
+    id: 119624
     title: >-
-        What is a uniform distribution and how is it characterized?
+        What is the formula for the variance of a sum of a constant and a random variable?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-uniform-distribution-and-how-is-it-characterized
+    url: /learn/mathematics/questions/what-is-the-formula-for-the-variance-of-a-sum-of-a-constant-and-a-random-variable
 related_article2:
-    id: 119625
+    id: 119644
     title: >-
-        How does a linear transformation affect the variance of a random variable?
+        How are independent variables defined in the context of statistics?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-a-linear-transformation-affect-the-variance-of-a-random-variable
+    url: /learn/mathematics/questions/how-are-independent-variables-defined-in-the-context-of-statistics
 related_article3:
-    id: 119637
+    id: 119646
     title: >-
-        How is the variance of a Bernoulli variable determined?
+        How do probability distributions relate to real-world data?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-the-variance-of-a-bernoulli-variable-determined
+    url: /learn/mathematics/questions/how-do-probability-distributions-relate-to-realworld-data
 related_article4:
     id: 119645
     title: >-